 The desk is the foundation of all aspects of your studio.

 Of course, it goes without saying that you won’t get far in your music-making journey without having a solid base to hold all of your equipment.
-With that, it’s important to know the intricacies of picking the right desk for a home studio.
+With that, it’s important to know the intricacies of picking the right home studio desk.

 In my opinion, the amount of space a desk has is the most important factor in terms of home studio use.
 There are a couple of different variables here that determine if a desk has adequate space for all of that equipment you use.